The 8 best garden loppers for your garden in 2026 – as tested by our reviews experts

 - Expensive

-A BBC Gardeners’ World Magazine Best Buy winner for general use these garden loppers feature a coated, non-stick steel blade with a curved metal anvil that helps you catch and grip branches as you cut.
-There’s a geared mechanism as well as light and narrow, aluminium handles, which have a rubber grip.
-The loppers cut cleanly with a wide cutting width and there are also useful hanging holes in the handles.
+A BBC Gardeners’ World Magazine Best Buy for general use in 2025, these garden loppers feature a coated, non-stick steel blade with a curved metal anvil that helps you catch and grip branches as you cut.
+There’s a geared mechanism as well as light and narrow aluminium handles with a rubber grip.
+The loppers cut cleanly with a wide cutting width, and there are also useful hanging holes in the handles.
 They come with a generous warranty of 25 years.

 Our rating: 4.5/5